anuvyklack/keymap-amend.nvim/README.md

 # keymap-amend.nvim

-> :warning: **WARNING**: This plugin is in beta and a lot of rough edges are expected.
-> You are welcome to open issues.

 **Neovim v0.7 or higher is required**

 This plugin allows to amend the exisintg keybinding in Neovim.
 It is done with the